 To be kind, I’m more than the reflection.
 I am honed and patinated with the events of my extraordinary life.

 I was a toddler when my mother, sister and I survived the bombing and loss of our home and everything we owned in the London blitz in WW11.
 We became camp followers; wherever my father, a captain in the Royal Artillery, was posted in England, we followed, staying wherever my mother could find a billet.

-On long-haul flights to Africa, it was winged in two or more legs, stopping at a suitable destination to spend the night in some exotic hotel before boarding the passengers early next morning to fly onwards.
+On long-haul flights to Africa, it was winged in two or more legs.
+We stopped at suitable destinations to spend nights in an exotic hotel before boarding the passengers early the next morning to fly onwards.
 I loved every second in the sky, every new destination.
-But sadly it was the days when the airlines only wanted single women so with marriage came the end of my glamour days in the sky.
+But sadly, it was the days when the airlines only wanted single women, so with marriage came the end of my glamour days in the sky.

-While Robert was alive, I had been plagued with weird episodes of muscular numbness or twitching, blurred vision and every now then I sounded like a drunk at a very full on party but most of these occurrences were fleeting and so we did not worry, thinking it had more to do with my hyperemesis gravidarum (severe morning sickness – well strike morning, insert 24 hour x 40 weeks.)
+While Robert was alive, I had been plagued with weird episodes of muscular numbness or twitching, blurred vision and every now then I sounded like a drunk at a very full on party but most of these occurrences were fleeting and so we did not worry, thinking it had more to do with my hyperemesis gravidarum (severe morning sickness, well strike morning, insert 24 hour x 40 weeks.)

 After retirement, I wrote a biographical novel Losing You, which tells the story of a young wife and mother’s complexity and courage in dealing with the loss of her husband.

 Over the past decade, I have reinvented myself as a luxury cruise ship lecturer, enriching passengers’ adventures with presentations on culture and history.
 When I am not cruising, I am writing, researching and enjoying every minute of my life with Peter, family and the laid back Queensland coast lifestyle.